mohd-ahsan-mirza/redis-local-encryptor/README.md

 # Project
 A simple command line tool to manage sensitive information such as passwords using redis and python.
+I built this tool because I got tired of copy pasting passwords when accessing remote servers
 # Prerequisites
 * Python3
 * Redis-cli